LIPA to vote on tweaks to its solar programs

 “We’re just starting to get traction on community solar, and this will kill it,” said Scott Maskin, chief executive of SUNation, who said the difference between the LIPA-paid cost and the VDER cost will mean a much longer payback for solar system hosts.
 “They just don’t pencil out,” he said of the return on investment for businesses.

-Tom Falcone, chief executive of LIPA, said solar companies have had two years to prepare for the coming change to VDER for community solar, and noted that LIPA has delayed other aspects of the program to given them a longer lead time to adjust.
+Tom Falcone, chief executive of LIPA, said solar companies have had two years to prepare for the coming change to VDER for community solar, and he noted that LIPA has delayed other aspects of the program to give them a longer lead time to adjust.

 He also said that if projects such as those under the new VDER program for community solar aren’t feasible, perhaps they shouldn’t be built.

-Perri said higher overall costs on Long Island ought to lead LIPA to be finding more ways to make programs such as community solar, not to limit them.
+Perri said that higher overall costs on Long Island ought to lead LIPA to be finding more ways to make programs such as community solar successful, not to limit them.

 Comments